Event Date Details:

 under the direction of Brandon Whited

 The evening of dance features new, original works by graduating BFA students Patricia Martin, Mica Moody, Bianca Salazar, Moira Saxena, Dianne Robleza, and Katie Winans.
-Alongside these student works, renown Choreographer Jacqulyn Buglisi offers a reimagined version of Moss (2017)—adapted specifically for the dancers of the UCSB Dance Company, and in response to the tumultuous state of our country and the world.
-This new version, Moss Variations #3 (2018) – Dialogues on What Makes Us Human, premiers at UCSB before our students present it this spring as part of their annual European Tour.
+Alongside these student works, renowned choreographer Jacqulyn Buglisi offers a reimagined version of Moss (2017)—adapted specifically for the dancers of the UCSB Dance Company, and in response to the tumultuous state of our country and the world.
+This new version, Moss Variations #3 (2018) – Dialogues on What Makes Us Human, premieres at UCSB before our students present it this spring as part of their annual European Tour.

 UCSB’s dance concerts also serve as a laboratory for creative collaboration, featuring fresh, visionary costumes and lighting by our talented design students.
 This year, Mitchell Jakubka takes the helm as the lighting designer for the entire concert as a senior honors project exploring the intersection of creative design practice and historical research.
 Jakubka is closely advised by Lighting Director Vickie Scott, and Costume Director Ann Bruice leads the team of innovative costume design students.